-While being overweight can pose risks to your health, excess fat is especially dangerous if it is around your waist and can ead to a variety of health problems.
-Furthermore, men are more likely to gain weight around their middles than women.
-You cannot slim down in your waist alone, but dropping weight overall can reduce the fat in your midsection and lead to a healthier you.
+While being overweight can pose risks to your health, excess fat is especially dangerous if it is around your waist and can lead to a variety of health problems.

 Video of the Day